Blubberboy333/PlayerMute/README.md

 # PlayerMute
-Allows admins to mute certain players
+Allows admins to mute certain players\nThis plugin has not been tested yet
-THIS PLUGIN IS NOT FINISHED

 # Commands
 /mute (player)